How to Create a Successful Employee Referral Program

 - Health club membership

-Using an employee referral program is an effective talent acquisition strategy that also boosts employee morale.
-But finding the right people typically requires multiple strategies.
-That’s where Monster has you covered.
-Sign up for Monster Hiring Solutions, our free e-newsletter, which delivers tips on recruiting, hiring, and management right to your inbox.
+Using an employee referral program is an effective talent acquisition strategy that also boosts employee morale, but finding the right people typically requires multiple strategies.
+Could you use a little help?
+Sign up today and receive tips on recruiting, hiring, and management right to your inbox.